-Medicines will only be administered if they have been prescribed by a doctor, dentist, nurse or pharmacist.
+1. Medicines will only be administered if they have been prescribed by a doctor, dentist, nurse or pharmacist.
 Non-prescription medicines can only be administered by the child's parent / carer.

-We will only administer eye drops or cream, teething gel or cough remedy if it has been prescribed by a medical practitioner (see above)

-- 2. Medication must be handed to a member of staff on arrival to the nursery this will then be logged and stored appropriately.
-Staff and parent /carer are required to complete the Medicine signing In / Out form on a daily basis. - 3.
-Prescribed medication

-Prescribed medication will only be administered to a child at nursery if they have been taking it for 24 hours before being giving it at nursery.
+We will only administer eye drops or cream, teething gel or cough remedy if it has been prescribed by a medical practitioner (see above) 2.
+Medication must be handed to a member of staff on arrival to the nursery this will then be logged and stored appropriately.
+Staff and parent /carer are required to complete the Medicine signing In / Out form on a daily basis.
+3. Prescribed medication Prescribed medication will only be administered to a child at nursery if they have been taking it for 24 hours before being giving it at nursery.
 The medication must be supplied in the original packaging and must be clearly labelled with the child's name with clear instructions on dosage and storage.
-Parents/carers will be required to sign a permission form and the following information must be recorded on the form -

-Name and date of birth of the child Name of the medication Why it has been prescribed When it was prescribed Who it was prescribed by When the last dose was given Time and dosage to be given Instructions for storing the medicine
+Parents/carers will be required to sign a permission form and the following information must be recorded on the form -Name and date of birth of the child Name of the medication Why it has been prescribed When it was prescribed Who it was prescribed by When the last dose was given Time and dosage to be given Instructions for storing the medicine 4.
+Members of staff are not permitted to administer medicine if any of this information is not provided.
+5. Medicines can only be administered if a medicine spoon or syringe is supplied by parent/carer, specifically for the purpose.

+the

-- 4. Members of staff are not permitted to administer medicine if any of this information is not provided. - 5.
-Medicines can only be administered if a medicine spoon or syringe is supplied by the parent/carer, specifically for the purpose. - 6.
-We are unable to store any liquid medication at the nursery overnight unless it is for a long term illness or allergy and the parent has completed a long term medicine form an and a car plan is in place. - 7.
-The procedure for administering medication: - (i) There must always be two members of staff present when administering medicine - (ii) At least one of these must be a member of the management team the other a member of the Early Years Nursery staff. - (iii) Both members of staff must check all the details on the medication permission form and the medication before administering it. - (iv) Both members of staff should sign the medication form once the dose has been given. - (v) Parents/carers must countersign the medicine form when they collect their child to confirm that they have been informed that medication has been given. - 8.
-The procedure for administering prescribed cream is as above. - 9.
-At no time are students or temporary staff permitted to administer medication of any kind or to witness others doing so. - 10.
-Members of nursery staff will only administer inhalers (for asthma) or epi-pens (for severe allergic reactions) if they have undertaken approved training. - 11.
-If Practitioners must disclose if they are taking medication that may affect their ability to care for children, and must seek medical advice - 12.
+6. We are unable to store any liquid medication at the nursery overnight unless it is for a long term illness or allergy and the parent has completed a long term medicine form an and a car plan is in place.
+7. The procedure for administering medication: (i) There must always be two members of staff present when administering medicine (ii) At least one of these must be a member of the management team including the nursery senco.
+The other, a member of the Early Years Nursery staff. (iii) Both members of staff must check all the details on the medication permission form and the medication before administering it. (iv) Both members of staff should sign the medication form once the dose has been given. (v) Parents/carers must countersign the medicine form when they collect their child to confirm that they have been informed that medication has been given.
+8. The procedure for administering prescribed cream is as above.
+9. At no time are students or temporary staff permitted to administer medication of any kind or to witness others doing so.
+10. Members of nursery staff will only administer inhalers (for asthma) or epi-pens (for severe allergic reactions) if they have undertaken approved training.
+11. If Practitioners must disclose if they are taking medication that may affect their ability to care for children, and must seek medical advice 12.
 Staff medication must be securely stored and out of reach of the children at all times.